-This core deals with the pain of multiple etiologies frequently observed in patients.
+This core deals with the pain of multiple causes frequently observed in patients.
 Such pain includes postoperative pain, cancer pain, and neuropathic pain, most of which are resistant to therapy and have unidentified mechanisms.
 Collaborations between divisions for biomedical sciences in other cores and clinical departments, such as anesthesiology (including the pain clinic), rehabilitation medicine, orthopedic surgery, neurology, and neurosurgery, are promoted in this core.
 The detailed clinical analyses of the sensory, cognitive, and affective dimensions of pain in relation to other clinical observations in each patient will be used to develop and examine novel strategies against therapy-resistant complications of chronic pain.

-Close mutual interactions between these cores will be promoted with the strong leadership of the directors and the Department of Neuroscience, where the headquarter of the JCNP is located.
+Close mutual interactions between these cores are promoted with the strong leadership of the directors and the Department of Neuroscience, where the headquarters of the JCNP are located.
+In addition, advanced experimental systems for pain evaluation and brain activity measurement are in the Department of Neuroscience and are now frequently used by many researchers belonging to the JCNP.